 When traveling with us, you don’t need a guidebook, though you’re welcome to bring one.
 Our local guides provide the background, history, and inside knowledge of the country we’re visiting, and can answer all your questions.
 They take you inside their country by sharing their lives, experiences, and even their own personal stories.
 Our trip astronomer is always with us, so you also have your own personal guide to the heavens.

 Group travel usually begins and ends in a major metropolis.
 If it’s a city you’ve always wanted to explore, TravelQuest offers the option of extending your stay on either side of the trip.
 The price of an extra night or two is minimal compared to the cost of getting to that particular destination, so why not stay a little longer.

-Pre- and post-tour extensions are another feature of group travel packages.
+Pre- and post-tour extensions are another feature of travel groups packages.
 This small group travel, includes local drivers and guides, and is pretty much all inclusive.
 Some examples of pre/post-tour excursions that have been offered by TravelQuest include cruising the Amazon River prior to an eclipse trip, stargazing in Chile’s Atacama Desert after seeing totality, and taking in the Golden Circle in Iceland after viewing the northern lights.